 In addition, national model building codes, developed by the International Code Council (ICC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) are now undergoing revision.
 ASHRAE is targeting a 30% reduction in energy use relative to the 2004 standard.
-Proposals are pending before the ICC for a similar level of savings.
-DOE should actively support these efforts to reduce energy use in new buildings by at least 30%, including providing technical and analytic support for this efforts, and testifying/commenting on behalf of cost-effective approaches that achieve these savings levels.
-In the longer-term, DOE should provide similar support for making new buildings 50% more efficient than current codes, in line with the efficiency levels for new buildings now being promoted by federal tax incentives included in the Energy Policy Act of 2005.
+The ICC recently updated its residential energy standard to reduce energy use by an average of about 17% [confirm number], and narrowly defeated a proposal to increase the energy savings to 30%.36 This "30% solution" proposal is likely to be proposed again in 2009.
+DOE should actively support these efforts to reduce energy use in new buildings by at least 30%, including providing technical and analytic support for these efforts, and testifying/commenting on behalf of cost-effective approaches that achieve these savings levels.
+In the longer-term, DOE should provide similar support for making new buildings now being promoted by federal tax incentives included in the Energy Policy Act of 2005.